wp-plugins/floating-social-media-icon/readme.txt

 == Upgrade Notice ==

+= 1.3.3 =
+* January 05, 2014 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
+UPGRADE WITH CONFIDENCE :)
+* Minor Bug Fixes
+* Optimized Codes
+* Spelling Corrections

 = 1.3.2 =
 * October 10, 2013 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
 UPGRADE WITH CONFIDENCE :)
 * Stable Release